Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

 Rather than turning right onto the connector trail, continue straight ahead.
 This will guide you to the scenic 180-degree viewpoint.

 Turn right onto the Appalachian Trail.
-Take this to the four-way intersection with stairs on both sides.
-Turn left here and you are within .1-mile of the parking lot.
+Take this to the trail junction with stairs on both sides.
+Turn left and you are within 0.1-mile of the small parking lot.

 Wrap-Up Notes

-Also, do not even attempt this trail if it is wet or icy in any way.
-The rocks will be dangerously slippery.
+Do not even attempt this short trail if it is wet or icy.
+It’s one of the park’s most popular hikes, but the rock scramble route will be dangerously slippery.

-Once you complete this hike, you will very much deserve a treat, or at the very least, an icy cold beverage.
+Once you complete the Bearfence hike, you will very much deserve a treat, or at the very least, an icy cold beverage to celebrate this fun day hike.

 It’s a five-mile drive north to Big Meadows at milepost 51.
 Here you’ll find a gas station, a restaurant, a large picnic area and a visitors center.